Finances on Divorce: A Guide

 This approach anticipates including within its processes therapeutic support for each of you if needed.
 The norms of Collaborative Practice include the following:

-• You are prevented from starting legal proceedings until you give notice.
-What this means is that you each are reassured that the other is not about to dash off to court.
+- You are prevented from starting legal proceedings until you give notice.
+What this means is that you each are reassured that the other is not about to dash off to court, and both you and your lawyer are invested in making it work.
 The increase in confidence often helps everyone to stay with the process working out solutions for longer.
 This means that some time is spent at the outset, assessing whether each of you are really “in the zone” for this process.

 If you decide that the support of the Court would be helpful in supporting your negotiations, or you have tried one of the other methods but it has been unsuccessful, or you have decided they are unsuitable for you, then below is an explanation of the court process, how it works and what is involved.